Khailas12/Khailas12/README.md

   </h2>
 </summary>

-💻 I am a self-taught programmer who is employed as a Software Engineer at <a href='https://konsultera.in/'>Konsultera Solutions Pvt.
-Ltd.<a/>
+💻 I am a self-taught programmer who is employed as a Software Engineer.

 ⚡ Loves Programming, Listening to Music, Watching Movies and TV Shows.